shuumo/password_manager/README.md

 - Build tool: cmake

 To compile, simply run `cmake CMakeLists.txt` and then `make`.

+## MVP Requirements
+1. Has a graphical user interface
+3. Add credentials  to database
+4. Encrypt the credentials using symmetric encryption
+5. Decrypt the credentials using symmetric encryption
+6. Modify the credentials
+7. Remove the credentials
+8. Store multiple credentials in the database
+9. View all stored credentials
+10. Lock the credentials behind one password using a HASH algorithm

 ## Concepts to use
 #### Drawing the GUI